Kristina01111000/Drws_site/README.md

 From Dr. W:

      - img on him for about section
+     - contact from inmotion?